 June 26, 2015

+An intro is needed..

+What are we doing?
+What are meta-analyses?
+What is their purpose?
+What are the publications we considered?
+How did we go about selecting the papers?
+A brief description of the cohorts what they have in common how they are different, a reference to the excel spreadsheet, and you should attach a copy when you forward to Jessica and Melissa

-Hazard Ratios
+Hazard Ratios Extraction

-All of these are from multivariable models that include POLE mutation status and other covariates.
+All of the hazard ratios were extracted from available publications or were computed from available data.
+Where possible, hazard ratios from multivariable models that include POLE mutation status and other predictors were used.

-In the PORTEC cohort, multivariable analysis included age, tumor type, grade, LVSI, depth of myometrial invasion, and treatment as covariates.
+- In the PORTEC cohort, multivariable analysis included age, tumor type, grade, LVSI, depth of myometrial invasion, and treatment as covariates.

-Billingsley et. al conducted multivariable analysis using age (>= 60), stage (I/II vs. III/IV), grade (1 vs. 2), grade (1 vs. 3), LVSI, deep myometrial invastion (>= 50%), any kind of adjuvant therapy, and BMI (>= 30) as covariates.
+- Billingsley et. al conducted multivariable analysis using age (>= 60), stage (I/II vs. III/IV), grade (1 vs. 2), grade (1 vs. 3), LVSI, deep myometrial invastion (>= 50%), any kind of adjuvant therapy, and BMI (>= 30) as covariates.
 Since POLE mutation was not significant at 10% level in univariable analysis for progression-free survival, it was not included in the multivariable model.
 Therefore, the hazard ratio we use in the meta-analysis is from the univariable model with only POLE.

-Hazard ratios from Meng et. al were calculated from clinical data provided to us.
+- Hazard ratios from Meng et. al were calculated from clinical data provided to us.
 Covariates included were age at surgery, whether they had any chemotherapy or radiation therapy, and stage.

+TCGA?
+VGH?
+Leuven and Basel/Zurich?

 Recurrence-Free Survival